AfrinJahanEra/Travelogix/README.md

-# **Travelogix - A Smart Travel Companion**
+# **Travelogix - Your Smart Travel Companion**

 ### **Overview**

+**Travelogix** is an innovative travel management software designed to cater to three distinct user roles:
+- **Travelers** ,
+- **Transport Agencies** , and
+- **Admins**.

-**Travelogix** is an innovative travel management software designed to cater to three distinct user roles: **Travelers**, **Transport Agencies**, and **Admins**.
-Built with Java OOP principles, this application ensures secure user authentication with unique email-based login and password hashing.
+It's built with Java **Object Oriented principles**, this application ensures secure user authentication with unique email-based login and password hashing.
 Each user role is provided with a tailored interface to streamline their tasks, enhance their travel experience, and improve operational efficiency.

 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)
 ![OOP](https://img.shields.io/badge/Object--Oriented%20Programming-%2300A896?style=for-the-badge)